Trek Émonda Bikes Compared: Which One to Choose?

 If you’re considering buying an Émonda, I suggest a model with a Shimano groupset.
 They are lighter and less expensive than the equivalent SRAM models.

 For better value, consider the Émonda SL.
-It’s around 30% cheaper than the SLR but offers almost the performance.
+It’s around 30% cheaper than the SLR but offers almost the same performance.
 From all models, I believe the Émonda SL 6 Pro with the Shimano 105 Di2 is the best deal.

 However, if you don’t want to compromise, go for the SLR, which is more expensive but lighter.